Oleksii Poroshenko: Personal life

 Oleksii Poroshenko is the son of Maryna Poroshenko and Petro Poroshenko.
 He has two sisters, the twins Yevheniia and Oleksandra (born 2000), and a brother, Mykhailo (born 2001).
-Oleksii Poroshenko is married and has a son, born 7 June 2014.
+Oleksii Poroshenko is married and has a son, born 7 June 2014, and a daughter born in March 2016.

 Oleksii Poroshenko is depicted on one of the walls in a church located on the territory of his father's landholding in the VIP village of Kozyn (Koncha-Zaspa historic neighbourhood in the Holosiivskyi District of the city of Kyiv).
 The estate of Petro Poroshenko is located 13 kilometers from Kyiv along the Novoobuhovskaya highway.
 The fresco depicts the family of Poroshenko, including Petro Poroshenko with his wife Maryna and children Oleksii, Yevheniia, Oleksandra and Mykhailo.
 According to the Orthodox icon painter Dmitry Marchenko, the image is similar in terms of style to the paintings of the 19th century Russian painter Ivan Makarov, whose paintings include Emperor Alexander III with his family.